- What is alcohol intoxication?

 - Chafing-dish and portable camp-stove fuels

-Alcohol is consumed primarily because some effects of mild alcohol intoxication, such as an increased sense of well-being and increased social confidence, are considered pleasant.
-However, negative effects, such as a fast heartbeat and nausea, can be felt as a result of having even low blood alcohol levels.
+Alcohol is consumed primarily because some effects of mild alcohol intoxication, such as an increased sense of wellbeing and increased social confidence, may be considered pleasant.
+However, certain negative effects, such as a fast heartbeat and nausea, can be felt as a result of having even low blood alcohol levels.

 With increasing levels of blood alcohol, symptoms like dizziness, nausea, vomiting, changes in speech or a loss of control over body movements can occur.
 Acute alcohol intoxication is the most common alcohol-related disorder for which people are admitted to hospital.

-Alcohol is a central nervous system depressant.
-The absorption rate of alcohol and associated risk of alcohol intoxication depends not only on the quantity of alcohol, but also on the context in which it was drunk.
+Alcohol is a central nervous system depressant, a type of substance that causes the muscles to relax and dampens the body’s reaction to stimuli.
+The absorption rate of alcohol and associated risk of alcohol intoxication depends not only on the quantity of alcohol, but also on a number of other factors, including the context in which it was drunk.
 The severity of alcohol intoxication depends on:

 - How much alcohol was ingested